bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

 1. Refactor the existing `HttpDownloader` path to support non-HTTP implementations.
-While the default implementation will match existing behavior, it will be possible modules to inject a new `Downloader` with custom logic.
+While the default implementation will match existing behavior, it will be possible for modules to inject a new `Downloader` with custom logic.

 2. Add a new `--experimental_remote_downloader=ADDRESS` flag to `RemoteModule`,